availproject/da-light-client/README.md

 }
 ```

-> Note : You'll receive `0 %` in response, when no confidence is yet gained for requested block.
+> Note : You'll receive `0 %` in response, when no verification is yet done for requested block.

 **More info coming ...**